 I’ve also learned that it is best to NOT refer to a child as a “bully.”
 We should see the child as a human who bullies others.
 Adding a label to a person will certainly not help.

-Once you are aware that your child is bullying others, here are some steps you can take:
+Once you are aware that your child is bullying others, here are 10 steps you can take:

 First see if they child understands that his behavior is harming others.
 Some children don’t realize the ramifications of their actions.
 They may think what they’re doing is “no big deal”.